atomix/atomix.github.io/index.md

 // Start the instance
 atomix.start().join();

-// Get the cluster messaging servce ClusterMessagingService messagingService = atomix.messagingService();
+// Get the cluster messaging service ClusterMessagingService messagingService = atomix.messagingService();

 // Register a listener for the "test" subject